data-preservation-programs/slingshot/participants/Music-Wiki.md

 *redis and mysql*

 ## (5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.
+*There is no complete data in our application, and the data uploaded to the IPFS network will be reviewed by another copyritht checking model, later.*

 ## (6) How much data are you planning to store to the Filecoin network during the Slingshot competition?